 With almost 30 Pull Together events already held, 50 online fundraisers, and 20+ businesses all working hard to fundraise for Indigenous legal challenges to Kinder Morgan, we’ve hit $130,000 of our $500k goal.
 The momentum is building.
 Now we need you to unleash YOUR passion and help pump up the volume on Pull Together: the People vs. Kinder Morgan!

 Already fundraising online?
 Promote your page by sharing this video and asking your friends and family to help you meet your goal.

 Have a fabulous fundraising idea but need help to make it fly?
 Contact our amazing team of organizers and we’ll help you with materials, promotion, and mustering volunteers to rock it.

-Winter is over.
-Let’s meet Spring with gusto, together— and make the future one of community feasts and sweet solidarity.
+Let’s meet the challenge with gusto, together— and make the future one of community feasts and sweet solidarity.

 Together we can do this.

 The Stk‘emlúpsemc te Secwépemc, ‘the people of the confluence’, are members of the Interior-Salish Secwépemc (pronounced suh-WEP-muhc)-speaking peoples of British Columbia.
 They are located in the Secwépemc traditional territory around the confluence of the two...read more

 The Squamish are a Coast Salish people and speak the Squamish language.
 The Squamish Nation has existed and prospered within their traditional territory in the Lower Mainland since time immemorial.
 The Squamish have never ceded or surrendered title to their lands,...read more

 Tsleil-Waututh are the “People of the Inlet” – our territory includes Burrard Inlet.
 We are a distinct Coast Salish nation, sharing customs and interests with other First Nations around the Salish Sea.
 The Tsleil-Waututh people have been stewards of their territory...read more